davidjohnoliver/CodeConnections/README.md

 ### Always include active document and its connections

-By default, the active document (ie the current tab) and all its connections will be included in the graph.
+By default, the active document (ie the current tab) will be included in the graph.
 To toggle this behavior, press the lock icon in the options panel.

+You can choose via the dropdown whether to include the active document and also all its connections (dependencies and dependents), or the active document only.

 ![Active document](doc/assets/Graph-active-document.png)